kjuliaaustin/all_projects/README.md

 ## Additional Projects
 ### SQL
-- US Household Income Project
+- [US Household Income Project] - Analyzed and visualized trends in US household income using SQL.
-- Covid Deaths Analysis
+- [Covid Deaths Analysis] - Investigated and visualized Covid-19 deaths data using SQL to understand the impact of the pandemic.
-- Nashville Housing Market
+- [Nashville Housing Market] - Explored the Nashville housing market trends and patterns through SQL queries and visualizations.
-- App Store Analysis
+- [App Store Analysis] - Examined app store data using SQL to identify trends and insights for app developers.

 ### Statistics & Analytics
-- Logistic Regression - Use logistic regression to predict Titanic survivors.
+- [Predicting Titanic Survival] - Used Python pandas for logistic regression to predict Titanic survivors.
-- Multilinear Regression - Use multilinear regression to determine most relevant predictor of store sales.
+- [Store Sales Prediction: Multilinear Regression Analysis] - Use multilinear regression to determine most relevant predictor of store sales.

 ### Excel
 - IMDB Movie Analysis